vaibhavmjadhav/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-It is micro project based on HTML,CSS and Javascript.
+It is micro project based on basic components in HTML,CSS and Javascript.
 #HTML,CSS & JAVASCRIPT